adamfoneil/Postulate.Zinger/README.md

 ![img](https://github.com/adamosoftware/Postulate.Zinger/blob/master/result-class.png)

-Click the **Query Class** tab to see the class generated that's compatible with the Postulate Query&lt;T&gt; type.
-For more info on this, see the Postulate [Query wiki](https://github.com/adamosoftware/Postulate/wiki/Using-the-Query-class) page as well as the [source](https://github.com/adamosoftware/Postulate/blob/master/Postulate.Base/Query_base.cs).
+Click the **Query Class** tab to see the class generated that's compatible with the Dapper.QX Query&lt;T&gt; type.
+For more info on this, see the [Dapper.QX project](https://github.com/adamfoneil/Dapper.QX).

 ![img](https://github.com/adamosoftware/Postulate.Zinger/blob/master/query-class.png)